antoniomjr/JnrMoraes/README.md

 # Antonio Roberto de Moraes Junior aka Junior Moraes
    [![Linkedin Badge](https://img.shields.io/badge/-Junior%20Moraes-292929?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/moraes-junior/)](https://www.linkedin.com/in/moraes-junior/)

 I'm a guy who is making a transition area to development

-## What do I do? 🤟🏻
+## What do I do?
+A tattoo artist becoming a developer! 🤟🏻

+## Where I'm now?
 Nowadays I'm a intern developer at CI&T Global Digital Specialists.

 ## Which technologies am I learning and using? :construction_worker: